Dipo-Jaiye/alx-system_engineering-devops/0x00-shell_basics/README.md

 5. 4-listmorefiles - This script uses ls -al to list all files including hidden ones in long format.

-6. 5-listfilesdigitonly - This scripts uses ls -lan to list all files in long format with user id and numeric group IDS.
+6. 5-listfilesdigitonly - This scripts uses ls -lan to list all files in long format with user id and numeric group IDs.

+7. 6-firstdirectory - This script uses mkdir to create a directory in the /tmp/ directory.